Knowledge Hub

 Some of our commercial solicitors have been the first to help entrepreneurs who have developed from a bit of trading on their smartphone to companies with multi-million-pound turnovers.
 The question is when do you become a business or trader?
 Here are a few scenarios our business lawyers regularly come across:

-• The weekend business – you may be employed during the week but have a little side-line operating at the weekends.
+• The weekend business – you may be employed during the week but have a little sideline operating at weekends.
 If it is a bit of recycling on Gumtree or eBay or the occasional car boot sale then you are OK.
 It’s when your weekend activities generate a chunk of your income that you need to start looking carefully at whether your side-hustle has morphed into a business.
 The answer lies in the frequency and quantity of your sales rather than the legal status of your business or whether you have formalised your business with a bank account, logo, or letterhead

 • The non-VAT registered business – it is an urban myth that if your business isn’t registered for VAT then you don’t need to worry about consumer protection legislation.
 It again comes down to the degree of trading – if you are selling novelty hot water bottles online then the likelihood is that you will be classed as a trader and subject to consumer protection legislation, including product safety

 • The helping a friend business – if you are a bathroom fitter by day or semi-retired you could be roped into fitting a friend’s bathroom or walking their dog.
-A one-off activity does not necessarily make it a business but it comes down to scale.
-You are more likely to be found to be in business if you are fitting the occasional bathroom rather than walking a dog because of the amount of work and profit involved
+A one-off activity does not necessarily make it a business, but it comes down to scale.
+You are more likely to be found to be in business if you are fitting the occasional bathroom rather than walking a do,g because of the amount of work and profit involved

 B2C consumer protection essentials for start-ups